whosonfirst/go-whosonfirst-browser/README.md

 ### This does not retrieve, render or display "alternate" geometries

 It really should but today it does not.
 Hopefully it will, soon.

+## Install

+You will need to have the `Go` programming language (specifically version [1.12](https://golang.org/dl/) or higher) installed.
+All of this package's dependencies are bundled with the code in the `vendor` directory.

 ## Tools